Python NumPy absolute()

 arr = [4, -9, 14, -23, 32, -56]

-# get the absolute values of multiple elements of 1-d array
+# Of multiple elements of 1-d array

 arr2 = np.absolute(arr)